top of page

 Welcome to The Women's Eastern Golf Association, where we celebrate the strength and skill of women in golf.
 Join our community to connect with passionate golfers, access event details, and showcase your love for the game.

-TRIUMPHS IN PLAYOFF TO WIN 2025 WOMEN'S EASTERN AMATEUR
+GOES WIRE TO WIRE TO WIN 2026 WOMEN'S EASTERN AMATEUR

 Our 2025 Courses